uos/ros2_tutorial/README.md

 # ros2_tutorial

 ROS2 humble - Tutorials for the [KBS](https://kbs.informatik.uos.de/) robotics labs in wintersemester 2023/24; Osnabrück University.
-A computer is need with:
+A computer is needed with:

 - Ubuntu 22.
 Only native!
 Dual-boot is OK.
 - ROS2 humble (see first tutorial)